alexandru/alexn.org/source/_posts/2011-12-15-crawling-the-android-marketplace-155200-apps.markdown

 title: "Crawling the Android Marketplace"
 layout: post
 categories:
+  - Tutorial
+  - Programming
-  - entrepreneurship
+  - Python
-  - python
+  - Android
-  - android
+  - Web
-  - tutorial
+  - API
 ---

 I had a very specific need for fetching the details for some apps in